Does Pickle Juice Really Cure Hangovers?

-Back in college, my drink of choice at the local bars of Ithaca, NY was a pickleback shot.
-Not just because I'm a fan of Irish whiskey, but because it included an accompanying shot of my favorite salty sidekick: pickle juice.
+Back in college, my drink of choice at the local bars of Ithaca, New York was a pickleback shot.
+Not just because I'm a fan of Irish whiskey, but because it included an accompanying shot of my favourite salty sidekick: pickle juice.
 It's a perfect chaser — the salty sourness of the juice completely eliminates the burning taste of whiskey after you take your shot.
 And I had also heard that the greenish brine was a secret cure for hangovers.

 Since I was always on a quest to finally outsmart my inevitable next-day headache, I didn't just use pickle juice as the second act for my whiskey.
 My college roommates and I would stumble into our apartment after a long night out and crowd around the fridge to eat pickles and take sips of the freshly opened jars of kosher dills (this was pre-COVID times, of course).
 Although it was fun and I have fond memories of our postgame pickle parties, I still never knew for sure whether or not all that brine drinking actually made a dent in my hangovers.